 - Wait to start the barley.
 Start cooking your barley (below) after about 45 minutes of simmering the soup.

 How To Cook Barley For Soup

-In a sauce pan bring 3 cups of beef broth to a boil.
-Add the barley and cook at a low boil over medium heat until al denté, about 20 minutes.
+- Bring barley to a low boil.
+In a sauce pan bring the second portion of beef broth (3 cups) to a boil.
+Add the barley and cook at a low boil over medium heat until al denté, or about 20 minutes.